Date Updated: 04/17/2026

 • What is my risk of having another SCAD?

-• Do I have blood vessel conditions, such as FMD?
+• Do I have a blood vessel condition, such as fibromuscular dysplasia, also called FMD?

 • I have other health conditions.
 How can I best manage them together?